MrSmith33/nihlang/doc/vm_memory.md

     When memcopy copies a pointer, the pointer must land into aligned memory location.
 (Same with a store of a pointer)

 11. What happens when load_m64 tries to load two 32-bit pointers?
-    a) Only load raw bytes (current solution)
+    - Only load raw bytes (current solution)
-    b) trap
+    - trap
-    c) Somehow support 2 pointers per register.
+    - Somehow support 2 pointers per register.
 This would probably mean supporting several arithmetic operations, like shifting left/right by 32.

 12. If we overwrite the whole pointer with small writes, should it remain the pointer? (yes)